-Night lights are a great comfort, and almost a necessity when you have a very young baby.
-Not only are they comforting and calming, but you'll find they come in handy when you are trying to creep into the room to check your newborn.
-They are also a great idea for older kids who are afraid of the dark.
-In addition, it has been shown that turning on a bright light can cause your brain and the baby's brain to become active again, making it difficult to go back to sleep.
-Therefore, a nightlight can be a great alternative for when you have to change a diaper in the middle of the night: the soft glow of the light will help you see, but won't shine obnoxiously in your face.
-The best colors for night lights are reds and oranges because of their soft glow and resemblance to the sunset, which subconsciously reminds you of going to bed soon.
+Night lights are a great soothing comfort, and almost a necessity when you have a new baby.
+Not only are they comforting and calming to sleep with, but you'll find they come in handy when you are trying to creep into the room to check your newborn.
+They are also a great idea for toddlers and older kids who are afraid of the dark.
+In addition, it has been shown that turning on a bright light or table lamps can cause your brain and the baby's brain to become active again, making it difficult to fall asleep.
+Therefore, a night lamp can be a great alternative for when you find yourself breastfeeding or changing a diaper in the night time: the soft glow of the lamp will help you see, but won't shine obnoxiously in your face.
+This will aid in getting your baby back to sleep again, help soothe the activity-level around bedtime, and over-all aid in your baby's slumber.

 Hopefully this will help you find the best nightlight for baby – and for mom.

 This is a combination night light and a sound machine.
 Not only can you custom set the sounds, but you can also change the brightness and color of the light - all remotely controlled via Bluetooth!
 The light can be programmed to stay on all night, or shut off at a set time, and all this can be done from your phone!
 The machine stays cool to the touch, and the light can be manually dimmed or lit up for when you are changing diapers or nursing.
 This night light grows with your munchkin too because as your baby grows older, you can set the light to sound an 'okay' signal for when it is alright to get out of bed.
 The device is extremely user-friendly as well!